Hazarre/rag-chatbot/README.md

 ## Directory Structure
 - `scraper/` have scripts to crawl html pages.
 - `data/` stores data that the llama index RAG pulls on.
+This repo currently stores Bard 2024 Fall Courselist .html files as an example.

 ## Demo